 If you’ve never had, attending the Coachella Festival or Stagecoach Festival (country music) is a must at least once in your life.
 This 3-day music festival is a lot of fun then you can get hook and will want to go every year.
 That is if you were able to get tickets right when they go on sale, they sell out fast.
 There’s also a Tamale Festival that happens in Indio every year.
 Do check all of them out.

-Looking for a sporty crossover?
-The Toyota C-HR is a 4-door 5-seater that’s perfect for the weekend getaway with friends.
+Looking for a sporty crossover to take you to the Greater Palm Springs?
+Check out the Toyota C-HR.
+It is a 4-door 5-seater that’s perfect for the weekend getaway with friends.
 The Toyota C-HR comes in just two trim levels.
 We drove the base XLE and it came with dual-zone automatic climate control and traffic-adapting cruise control.
 Though it may look like there’s not enough trunk space, we were able to haul a lot in it actually.
 It drives 27 miles/gallon in the city and 31 miles/gallon on the highway.
 Learn more: Toyota C-HR.

 CHECK MORE TRAVEL IDEAS AND OTHER WEEKEND GETAWAY GUIDES: